 Falling asleep, he felt good.
 His bed was soft and comfortable.
 Nothing itched, and the walls were silent.
 Everything would work out in his favor.
 It always did.

 When he woke, he thought he had dreamt the crash downstairs.
 It was still nighttime; his phone said 3:36 AM and the moon shone cold light into his room through the massive window.
-He was almost asleep again when he heard another crash, and then he jolted upright.
+He was almost asleep again when he heard another crash, and then he was upright.
 It was real.
-He rose quickly and rushed down the dark hallway to the staircase.
+He rushed down the dark hallway to the staircase.
 They were real and he was going to catch them.
 It was happening so fast, he still almost didn’t believe it.

 It must have been behind the kitchen island, just out of his view.
 It occurred to him that he should have grabbed a baseball bat, but he would crush the thing in his fists if he had to.
 For all it had put him through, Harry decided he would prefer that.